Compliance and audit trail

 Unchurn does not market manual-request fallback as automated legal completion.
 Honest copy beats clever copy here.

-| State | What happened on Stripe | Customer copy | Counts as a cancel in your analytics? |
+| State | What happened on Stripe | Customer copy | Counts as a cancel in analytics? |

 |---|---|---|---|

-cancel_scheduled | cancel_at_period_end: true | ”Subscription will end on <date>.” | Yes |
+| Scheduled cancel | Stripe set to cancel at period end | ”Subscription will end on <date>.” | Yes |

-cancel_already_scheduled | Already scheduled before the session | ”Subscription will end on <date>.” | Yes (counted on the original event) |
+| Already scheduled | Already scheduled before the session | ”Subscription will end on <date>.” | Yes (counted on the original event) |

-manual_cancellation_requested | Nothing | ”Your cancellation request has been received.” | No — counted as a manual request |
+| Manual cancellation request | Nothing | ”Your cancellation request has been received.” | No — counted as a manual request |

 The third row is the one most cancel-flow tools get wrong.
 Unchurn keeps it separate so your numbers stay honest and your compliance review stays clean.

-When direct_cancel_access is on for a session, the cancel CTA appears one click from the cancel-flow open.
+When direct cancel access is on for a session, the cancel CTA appears one click from the cancel-flow open.
 No surveys, no offers, no “are you sure?” interstitial.

 - California (US-CA)